gradle/gradle/design-docs/dependency-management-bug-fixes.md

     * `a` -> `b`, `c`
 * `b` only has a single artifact: `b-1.0.jar`
 * `c` only has a single artifact: `c-1.0.jar`
-* The main artifact has the type `jar`.

 #### Test cases

 * Excluding the artifact `b` will only exclude the artifact `b-1.0.jar` but not its module.
-The module `c` and all its artifacts will be part of the resolved dependencies.
+The modules `a`, `c` and all their artifacts will be part of the resolved dependencies.

 The result is to be expected if the exclude has the following attribute combinations: